 Even though you might not get a discount on retail price, the overall cost here is still lower than buying directly in China since import taxes are very high.
 Add that to the burden of logistics to China and of quality or security, and you will understand why this type of service will certainly not disappear soon.

 Besides, these Daigou usually get known by consumers through WeChat – an app used by everyone in China – and this proximity appeals greatly to the Chinese clientele.

-Since the creation of Free Trade Zone in China, companies which are established there benefit from better import procedures and taxes.
+Since the creation of the Free Trade Zone in China, companies that are established there benefit from better import procedures and taxes.
 Today there are approximately 5,000 platforms on the Chinese market and each has its own specifics: bulk purchase, social shopping, focus on small brands or on outlets… it is up to you to figure out which one suits you best.

 Once consumers know that your products come from the USA or Europe, quality is no longer an issue.
 On the other hand, what will be decisive for them is what they know about you.
-Indeed, they will make their choice according to three main things: other buyers’ experience, their relations’ recommendations (Word of Mouth, or WOM) and what they have read from reliable sources (in articles or on social media).
+Indeed, they will make their choice according to three main things: other buyers’ experience, their relations’ recommendations (Word of Mouth, or WOM), and what they have read from reliable sources (in articles or on social media).
 Sharing quality content is therefore very important.
-Plus, since your products will be copied quickly after you enter the Chinese market, you better have a strong content strategy to support your sales, otherwise the latter will decrease fast.
+Plus, since your products will be copied quickly after you enter the Chinese market, you better have a strong content strategy to support your sales, otherwise, the latter will decrease fast.

 Focus on branding

 Information gets spread in two different ways in China: either you provide Internet users with quality content and they will simply share it without changing its format, or you do not provide them with one and your information will be changed or exaggerated.
 You should thus be careful with what is said online.